Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 - Dharmadhātu Akasagarbha — White: The central form, representing purity, the Dharma realm, and the mirror-like wisdom of Vairocana Buddha.
 He is the foundation from which all other forms radiate.

-- Vajra Akasagarbha — Yellow: Seated upon a lion, symbolizing unbreakable strength, indestructible wisdom, and the equality wisdom of Ratnasambhava Buddha.
+- Vajra Akasagarbha — Yellow: Seated upon a lion, representing unbreakable strength, indestructible wisdom, and the equality wisdom of Ratnasambhava Buddha.

-- Ratnaprabhā Akasagarbha — Blue: The form of prosperity and boundless bounty, associated with the all-accomplishing wisdom of Akṣobhya Buddha.
+- Ratnaprabhā Akasagarbha — Blue: The form of prosperity and generous giving, associated with the all-accomplishing wisdom of Akṣobhya Buddha.

-- Padma Akasagarbha — Red: Seated on a peacock and linked with compassion and discriminating wisdom, embodying the qualities of Amitābha Buddha.
+- Padma Akasagarbha — Red: Seated on a peacock and linked with compassion and discriminating wisdom, expressing the qualities of Amitābha Buddha.

 - Karma Akasagarbha — Dark Purple: Riding a golden-winged bird (Garuda), representing transformative action and the all-accomplishing wisdom that converts negative karma into positive virtue.